caseygomez/Credit_Risk_Analysis/README.md

 If the p-value is less than .05 I will reject the null hypothesis, the safety rating does effect the price of the car.
 =======
-# Credit_Risk_Analysis

-Deliverable 1: Use Resampling Models to Predict Credit Risk.
-Deliverable 2: Use the SMOTEENN Algorithm to Predict Credit Risk.
-Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk.
-Deliverable 4: A Written Report on the Credit Risk Analysis (README.md).
->>>>>>> e99c068bd6a6f7f0e36f47ddf86f73ad51654457